clearydude/hls_parser/README.md

 I would also like to have some better error handling so that when we read in an invalid piece of HLS we can give a clearer message about what's gone wrong where.

+Also there are never enough tests.
+This would have been fun to use some [Property](https://github.com/AltSysrq/proptest) [Based](https://github.com/BurntSushi/quickcheck) testing here.